Our third stop in Greece was in Mykonos, a Greek island famous for its white buildings with accented roofs and doors, beaches, and night life.

 We walked around Mykonos for a little bit, following the boardwalk to the nearby beach.
 We also walked through some of the of the narrow back streets (stopping to buy some more wipes for Toren; we were running low).
 We also found a free wifi hotspot, so Steve and I stopped to check our email for a few minutes.
 We then headed back to the ship and grabbed a bite to eat at the buffet.

-Mykonos does look very cool with the nearly uniform white buildings with blue accents.
+Mykonos does look very cool with the nearly uniform white buildings with various colored accents.
 The uniformity makes it very quaint.
 Brent and Suzy said the beach was nice – not great sand, but the water was very clear.
 Oh, and they went to a “family” beach; there are “adult” beaches too.

 As was quickly becoming the pattern, we took a nap in the afternoon, waking up in time to get ready for dinner.
 It was the second and last formal night, so Toren got fancied up in his tuxedo again.
 We didn’t get as many pictures this time as he was still tired, but we snapped a few: